PranayReddy22/brain-tumor-detection/README.md

 ## 🩺 Clinical Relevance

 Accurate classification of brain tumors via MRI imaging is essential for early intervention and treatment planning.
-The results from this project indicate that deep learning—especially transfer learning with modern architectures—can assist radiologists by providing a second opinion or preliminary classification tool.
+The results from this project indicate that deep learning, especially transfer learning with modern architectures, can assist radiologists by providing a second opinion or preliminary classification tool.

 ---